KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

+## Power Laws
+* Moore's Law
+* The Law of Accelerating Returns
+* Network Effect
+* Disruption/incumbent

 http://en.wikipedia.org/wiki/List_of_countries_by_smartphone_penetration

 Insight into tech trends and which channels could be the best to use to reach people locally, or perhaps even worldwide.

+Any entity vying for attention is a competitor.
+Any entity occupying high value real estate on a home screen, or search result is a competitor.
+Any entity achieving a viral campaign over yours is a competitor.